sahabpardaz/dns-aware-test-container/README.md

 # DNS aware test container
 [![Tests](https://github.com/MSDehghan/DnsAwareTestContainer/actions/workflows/maven.yml/badge.svg)](https://github.com/MSDehghan/DnsAwareTestContainer/actions/workflows/maven.yml)

-[Testcontainers](https://www.testcontainers.org) is a very useful library which allows you to use containers in your tests.
-However, some applications and databases like Hadoop and HBase works by using DNS data.
-To use the container of these applications you have to set the network of container to 'host' or change the DNS of your system to be compatible to these containers.
+[Testcontainers](https://www.testcontainers.org) is a useful library for using containerized applications within tests.
+However, some applications and databases like Hadoop and HBase may need specific hostname resolutions in order to work properly.
+This problem can sometimes be mitigated by setting the network mode of the containers to *host* or  make them visible by DNS, but generally it is better to use proper DNS data for host resolution.

-This library extends the GenericContainer from Testcontainers and adds the ability to change the Java DNS temporarily during the tests.
-With this library you are able to use applications that work by DNS easily without any manual settings or pollution of your computer DNS data.
+This library extends the GenericContainer from Testcontainers and adds the ability to manipulate the Java DNS cache temporarily during the tests.
+It adds the given hostname to Java DNS cache which will point to tht IP of the container.
+This eliminates the need to apply manual DNS settings on your physical machine and prevents the pollution of your system's DNS data.

 ## Sample Usage
-For example below we are using HBase database to create a new table in it.
-For more info please refer to tests.
+An example of using HBase inside a container based on `harisekhon/hbase:1.4` image using this library is shown below.
+You can see a test based on this container in class [DnsAwareGenericContainerTest](https://github.com/sahabpardaz/dns-aware-test-container/blob/main/src/test/java/ir/sahab/DnsAwareGenericContainerTest.java)

 ```java
 class HBaseTest {